 As we drove east on I-70, I spoke with several people including Lang Stone’s owner, a friend of Matt’s, the surgeon as well as Matt.
 Through all of these conversations, a basic understanding of the severity of the injury and circumstances that led to his injury became clear.

 Matt’s official title at Lang Stone is that of Inside Sales.
-Lang Stone sells mostly with businesses but they do sell to individuals.
-Matt is available at Lang Stone to help both individuals and businesses find the product they want for their project.
+Lang Stone sells mostly with businesses, but they do sell to individuals.
+Matt is available at Lang Stone to help both individuals and companies find the product they want for their project.
 A husband and wife had come in on Friday and were interested in looking at samples.
 Matt was showing the couple different products in the company’s remnant yard.
 In the remnant yard, scraps of stone slabs are stacked teepee style.
-To see the face of a product stacked this way, the Lang Stone associates are expected to tilt the slabs out from the center of the stack to reveal samples farther in to the center.
-The couple asked to see a sample in the center of the stack.
+To see the face of a product stacked this way, the Lang Stone associates are expected to tilt the tiles out from the center of the stack to reveal samples farther into the center.
+The couple asked to see an example in the center of the stack.
 The practice is to tilt the stones away from the center against the associate’s leg.
-Unfortunately on this occasion, Matt slipped and the slabs he had tilted away from center fell out and on to his leg.
+Unfortunately, on this occasion, Matt slipped, and the slabs he had tilted away from center fell out and on to his leg.

 Both the Tibia and Fibula were broken and broke the surface of his skin.
 As Matt describes it, his ankle was at a right angle to his knee.
 Matt asked the customer’s he was with to get help and call 911.
 Other Lang Stone associates rushed out to Matt and were able to clear the stone off his leg.
 Two ambulances and a fire truck were called out to the facility.
 The paramedics reset the bones so that they were not exposed to air and tried to stop the bleeding so they could transport him to the hospital.